-The platform implements the [SNI] specification.
+The MicroEJ Core Engine implements the [SNI] specification.
 It is created and initialized with the C function SNI_createVM.
 Then it is started and executed in the current RTOS task by calling SNI_startVM.
-The function SNI_startVM returns when the MicroEJ Application exits.
+The function SNI_startVM returns when the MicroEJ Application exits or if an error occurs (see section Error Codes).
 The function SNI_destroyVM handles the platform termination.

 The file LLMJVM_impl.h that comes with the platform defines the API to be implemented.
-The file LLMJVM.h that comes with the platform defines platform-specific exit code constants.
-(See LLMJVM: MicroEJ Core Engine.)
+See section LLMJVM: MicroEJ Core Engine.